 - c) The AVR unit may be effectively converted to a fifty Ohm output impedance generator by placing a fifty Ohm carbon composition resistor in series with the output of the unit and the load.
-The maximum available load voltage will then decrease to 100 Volts (from 200 Volts). - 11) CAUTION: The output stage is protected against overload condition by a 1.0 A slow blow fuse on the main frame back panel.
+The maximum available load voltage will then decrease to 200 Volts (from 400 Volts). - d) The output switching elements may fail if the unit is inadvertently operated into a short circuit.
+The switching elements are easily replaced in the field following the procedure outlined in the REPAIR Section. - 11) CAUTION: The output stage is protected against overload condition by a 1.0 A slow blow fuse on the main frame back panel.
 However, the output switching elements may fail if the unit is triggered at a PRF exceeding 1 kHz or at duty cycles resulting in an average output power in excess of 16 Watts.
 Heating and subsequent likely failure of the output stage is reduced if the following action is taken where possible: - a) PRF is kept to a minimum, i.e. operate in a low PRF range when possible rather than in a high PRF range. - b) Keep the output PW to a minimum. - 12) OVERLOAD.
 An automatic overload protective circuit controls the front panel overload light.
-If the unit is overloaded (by operating at an exceedingly high duty cycle or by operating into a very low impedance), the protective circuit will turn the output of the instrument OFF and turn the indicator light ON. light will stay ON (i.e. output OFF) for about 5 seconds after which the instrument will attempt to turn ON (i.e. light OFF) for about 1 second.
-If the overload condition persists, the instrument will turn OFF again (i.e. light ON) for another 5 seconds. the overload condition has been removed, the instrument will turn on and resume normal operation.
-Overload conditions may be removed by: - 1) Reducing PRF (i.e. switch to a lower range) - Reducing pulse width (i.e. switch to a lower range) - 3) Removing output load short circuit (if any) - 4) Reducing the output amplitude (i.e. switch to a lower range).
+If the unit is overloaded (by operating at an exceedingly high duty cycle or by operating into a very low impedance), the protective circuit will turn the output of the instrument OFF and turn the indicator light ON.
+The light will stay ON (i.e. output OFF) for about 5 seconds after which the instrument will attempt to turn If the ON (i.e. light OFF) for about 1 second. overload condition persists, the instrument will turn OFF again (i.e. light ON) for another 5 seconds.
+If the overload condition has been removed, the instrument will turn on and resume normal operation.
+Overload conditions may be removed by: - 1) Reducing PRF (i.e. switch to a lower range) - 2) Reducing pulse width (i.e. switch to a lower range) - 3) Removing output load short circuit (if any) - 4) Reducing the output amplitude (i.e. switch to a lower range)